-- A. All students arriving to school after 8:15a.m. are required to check in at the Attendance Office. - B. All students checking-out prior to the end of the school day for any reason must report and sign-out in the Attendance Office.
+- A. All students arriving to school after 8:15a.m. are required to check in at the Attendance Office.
+Tardies are not excused due to traffic except in case of widespread issues dictated by administration. - B. All students checking-out prior to the end of the school day for any reason must report and sign-out in the Attendance Office.
 All medical, dental, and other professional appointments must be confirmed by a parent/guardian by emailing frontdesk@shilohsaints.org.
-Failure to report to the Attendance Office when checking-out of school will be considered truancy and may result in detention, in-school suspension, or out of school suspension. - C. Four or more tardies per semester in the same class will be considered excessive and will warrant the following disciplinary actions.
-1. 2.
-8 tardy in the same class - 1 day In-School Suspension - 3.
-12 tardy in the same class- 1 day Out of School suspension (no credit received for missed academic work, make-up work not allowed
+Failure to report to the Attendance Office when checking-out of school will be considered truancy and may result in detention, in-school suspension, or out of school suspension.

+C. Four or more tardies per semester in the same class will be considered excessive and will warrant the disciplinary actions.
+Reference Class 1 offence (1.3).